anil-turk/FreeGPT-NodeJS-PHP/README.md

 This project is a Node.js application that interacts with a PHP site to fetch prompts, send them to a GPT 3.5 model that provides freely without login, and then send the responses back to the PHP site.

+## Warning
+This project is not affiliated with ChatGPT in any kind.
+I'm not responsible for anything and this project is just for educational purposes ONLY.

 ## Dependencies

 This project uses the following dependencies: